 8. Dibyajyoti Ghosh et al., "Privacy control in smart phones using semantically rich reasoning and context modeling", InProceedings, Proceedings of the IEEE Workshop on Semantic Computing and Security, May 2012, 737 downloads.

 9. Pramod Jagtap et al., "Preserving Privacy in Context-Aware Systems", InProceedings, Proceedings of the Fifth IEEE International Conference on Semantic Computing, October 2011, 1058 downloads.

 10. Laura Zavala et al., "Mobile, Collaborative, Context-Aware Systems", InProceedings, Proceedings of the AAAI Workshop on Activity Context Representation: Techniques and Languages , August 2011, 1869 downloads.

 11. Pramod Jagtap, "Privacy Preservation in Context Aware Systems", MastersThesis, , May 2011, 897 downloads.

 12. Palanivel Andiappan Kodeswaran et al., "A Declarative Approach for Secure and Robust Routing", InProceedings, Proceedings of the 3rd ACM Workshop on Assurable & Usable Security Configuration , October 2010, 1202 downloads.

 1 Non-Refereed Publication

-There is 1 associated resource: Hide the list...
+There are 2 associated resources: Hide the list...